whitneyburton/portfolios/students/david_shim.md

   According to my memory:

   * I delivered 100% of the requested feedback in each of the weekly surveys.

+  From Traffic Spy:

+  * Mitch:  “Shim was a great asset to the team.
+He was always organized and willing to do whatever it took to get the project done in time"

+  * Jason:  "It never seemed like there was stress with each other, just the stress of the project.
+Dave facilitated this by speaking clearly, explaining things to me when I was confused, and keeping an eye on where the project was at all times.
+He also put in the effort to make our traffic spy look good, which made the finished product something I could actually show people."

 ### Playing a Part